2019 MLS Roster Composition

 Players who are eligible to be placed on Waivers are as follows:

 - Any player waived by a club during the current MLS season

 - Remaining College Eligibility: A player who left or forgoes college with remaining eligibility (and was not on the MLS SuperDraft list).
 Such players will be discoverable one year after leaving or forgoing college with remaining eligibility.

 - Returning Players: A player returning to MLS who the League was unable to re-sign and his last MLS club does not wish to exercise their Right of First Refusal.

-- Unsigned Drafted Players: The day after the drafting club's first MLS Regular Season game, college players selected in that year's MLS SuperDraft that have not signed an MLS contract have the right to be placed on waivers upon request.
+- Unsigned Drafted Players: The day after the drafting club's first MLS Regular Season game, college players selected in that year's SuperDraft who have not signed an MLS contract have the right to be placed on Waivers upon request.
 If an unsigned college player is placed on Waivers, and is not claimed by another MLS club, he will return to his drafting club's College Protected List until the end of the College Protected Period.

 USL Short-Term Agreements